 Ohio Dog Bites Laws

-If you or a loved one were attacked by a dog in Cincinnati, talk with a lawyer.
-The law might give you the right to hold the dog’s owner responsible.
-You might be entitled to compensation.
+If a dog attacked you or a loved one in Cincinnati, the law might give you the right to hold the dog’s owner responsible and receive compensation.

 - Medical bills

 - Loss of consortium